sukritishah15/DS-Algo-Point/README.md

 - **PR should be created within a week of you being assigned to it.**
 - **At no point of time, you can claim more than 4 issues i.e. you can have at max 4 working issues, for this repository, at any point of time.**

 ### You can find us on [Telegram ](https://t.me/joinchat/H9iFuRyDNgL2FRgCrt_0aA).
-Join the telegram channel - DS-Algo-Point to reach out to us.
+Join the telegram channel - DS-Algo-Algorithms.Point to reach out to us.

 <br/>